 Navigating the Stress and Anxiety of Life Changes and Transitions

 The only certainty in our lives is that sooner or later things will change.
 It is an inevitable part of life that things will not stay the same.
 Bigger changes such as those listed below, can create stress and anxiety.
-I will discuss some of the reasons why changes and transitions can create stress and anxiety, regardless of whether we view them positively or negatively.
-I will also offer some strategies and practices that may assist you to navigate through changes and transitions.
+I will discuss some of the reasons why changes and transitions can create stress and anxiety, regardless of whether we perceive them positively or negatively.
+I will also offer some strategies and practices that may assist you to navigate through life changes and transitions.

 Changes and transitions that can create stress and anxiety